On the 24th April 1990 a joint venture of EAS and NASA launched the Space telescope 'Hubble' into an orbit 600 km above earth

 Although the Satellite wasn't immediately able to perform as expected, due to manufacturing errors, these shortcomings were soon rectified following a servicing mission (via the Space Shuttle) that corrected the optics and Solar panels.

-Over the last Fifteen years the Hubble telescope has flown more than 4 billion kilometres, and has made nearly 88,000 orbits of the earth.
+than 4 billion kilometres, and has made nearly 88,000 orbits of the earth.

 As its orbit puts it above the earths atmosphere, it's view of the universe is not obscured by dust and moisture, this allows this modest 2.4 metre telescope to perform extremely well, and during this time it has captured numerous spectacular images of the universe.